aws-quickstart/cdk-eks-blueprints/docs/addons/nginx.md

 ssp-addon-nginx-ingress-78b8567p4q6   1/1     Running   0          4d10h
 ```

-Note that the ingress controller is deployed in the `kube-system` namespace.

-Once deployed, it allows applications to create ingress objects and use host based routing with external DNS support, if External DNS Add-on is installed.
+Note that NGINX Ingress Controller deploys in the `kube-system` namespace.
+When  deployed, applications can create inbound objects and use host-based routing with External DNS support (assumes the External DNS add-on is installed).

 ## Configuration

- - `backendProtocol`: indication for AWS Load Balancer controller with respect to the protocol supported on the load balancer.
+ - `backendProtocol`: Indication for AWS Load Balancer controller with respect to the protocol supported on the load balancer.
 TCP by default.
- - `crossZoneEnabled`: whether to create a cross-zone load balancer with the service that backs NGINX.
+ - `crossZoneEnabled`: Whether to create a cross-zone load balancer with the service that backs NGINX.
- - `internetFacing`: whether the created load balancer is internet facing.
-Defaults to `true` if not specified.
-Internal load balancer is provisioned if set to `false`
+ - `internetFacing`: Creates a load balancer that is internet facing.
+The default value is `true`.
+The load balancer is provisioned if you set this value to `false`.
  -  `targetType`: `IP` or `instance` mode.
-Defaults to `IP` which requires VPC-CNI and has better performance eliminating a hop through kubeproxy.
-Instance mode leverages traditional NodePort mode on the instances.
+The default values is `IP`, which requires VPC CNI and eliminates the need for Kube-proxy.
+The instance mode uses the traditional `NodePort` mode on instances.
- - `externaDnsHostname`: Used in conjunction with the [external DNS add-on](./external-dns.md) to handle automatic registration of the service with Route53.
+ - `externaDnsHostname`: Used in conjunction with the [External DNS add-on](./external-dns.md) to handle automatic registration of the service through Amazon Route 53.
- - `values`: Arbitrary values to pass to the chart as per https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/#
+ - `values`: Passes arbitrary values to helm charts.
+For more information, see [Installation with Helm](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/#).

-## DNS Integration and Routing
+## DNS integration and routing

-If [External DNS Add-on](../addons/external-dns.md) is installed, it is possible to configure NGINX ingress with an external NLB load balancer and leverage wild-card DNS domains (and public certificate) to route external traffic to individual workloads.
+If [External DNS](../addons/external-dns.md) is installed, you can configure NGINX Ingress Controller with an external Network Load Balancer and use wild-card DNS domains (and public certificates) to route external traffic to individual workloads.

-The following example provides support for AWS Load Balancer controller, External DNS and NGINX add-ons to enable such routing:
+The following example enables routing support for the load balancer, External DNS, and NGINX add-ons:

 ```typescript
 const wildcardDomain = true;